-- Allow 1⁄2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - If a hinged side of the refrigerator is to be against a wall, you might want to leave extra space on that side so the door can be opened wider. - 3.
-The refrigerator can be flush against the wall. - Make sure ice maker water supply has been connected.
-Refer to Installation Instructions.
+- 1. Allow 1⁄2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - 2.
+If the refrigerator is to be against a wall, you might want to leave extra space on the hinge side closest to the wall so the door can be opened wider. - 3.
+The refrigerator can be flush against the wall.